-8.2.2.3 Adding Assets
+7.2.2.3 ADDING ASSETS

 Adding assets such as the SHOUT ns to NAL Vue is a simple process that also allows for very specific pieces of information to be included in an asset profile.
-Managers can color-code their assets, use provided iconography or their own iconography to differentiate it, and configure a number of different settings from the add/edit interface.
-For assets with operators (such as vehicles), those operators can be added as "drivers" who will be able to log into the device when they are actively engaged with it for more accountability.
+Managers can color-code their assets, use provided iconography or their own iconography to differentiate them, and configure a number of different settings from the add/edit interface.
+For assets with operators (such as vehicles), those operators can be added as "drivers" who are able to sign in to the device when they are actively engaged with it for more accountability.
 See Figure 31 for the NAL Vue Add Asset window.